Fire and rescue services

 Always carry a copy of your passport with you, even if you're a dual national.

-Same-sex acts are illegal.
+Same-sex relationships are illegal.
 Penalties include jail sentences.

 More information: